Frequently asked questions

 Degree vs Certifications

-What is the Average Income in Cybersecurity?
+What is the Average Salary in Cybersecurity?

-How can I get trained in just five weeks?
+How can I finish the training in just five weeks?

-Microsoft and CompTIA, internationally recognized industry leaders, created the Cyber Security IT Practitioner program curriculum and hands-on labs and is designed to be able to be completed in five weeks (or ten weeks if you choose evening classes).
+Microsoft and the Computing Technology Industry Association are globally respected industry leaders.
+The Cyber Security IT Pro program curriculum and hands on labs were developed by Microsoft and CompTIA and is designed to be able to be completed in five weeks (or ten weeks if you choose evening classes).

 How can I get a job in Cybersecurity without a degree